Kathleen O'Rourke, Ph.D.

 Catalog Description: Click Here

-Dr. Jacquelyn Frank, assistant professor of family and consumer sciences, currently serves as the coordinator for the graduate program in Aging Studies.
+Dr. Kathleen O'Rourke, professor of Family and Consumer Sciences, currently serves as the coordinator for the graduate program in Aging Studies.
 The program is recognized as a National Program of Merit by the Association for Gerontology in Higher Education.
-The graduate program offers a Master of Arts in Gerontology and is a multidisciplinary program with cooperating academic units including the School of Family and Consumer Sciences and the departments of Communication Studies, Health Studies, Kinesiology and Sports Studies, Psychology, and Secondary Education.
+The graduate program offers a Master of Arts in Aging Studies and is a multidisciplinary program with cooperating academic units including the School of Family and Consumer Sciences and the departments of Communication Studies, Health Studies, Kinesiology and Sports Studies, Psychology, and Secondary Education.
 The program is delivered online with just a three-day on-campus orientation and hybrid course experience.

 Dr. O’Rourke holds a Ph.D. in Family Studies with a specialization in Gerontology from The University of Tennessee-Knoxville and M.S. and B.S. degrees in Family and Consumer Sciences-Family Services from Eastern Illinois University.
 At the national level, Dr. O’Rourke has served on the board of Kappa Omicron Nu, the leading honor society in Human Services and the board of the American Association of Family and Consumer Sciences Alliance.